Do I need my RECUR Pass in my RECUR wallet to take advantage of Pass Holder benefits?

 Yes, for RECUR Pass benefits you will need to hold a Pass in your RECUR Wallet to verify.
 At any time you may re-deposit your Pass into your RECUR account to regain benefits such as early access.

 Which wallets do you support?

-To withdraw NFTs, any wallet that supports an Ethereum and Polygon address will work to withdraw an NFT from RECUR.
+To withdraw NFTs , any wallet that supports Ethereum, Polygon, Avalanche, or NEAR will work to withdraw an NFT from RECUR.
 In order to deposit your NFTs, you will need to use Metamask.
 If your NFTs are held on a different wallet, you can import into Metamask and use the UI to deposit into RECUR.
 Support for direct integration into additional wallets is planned.

 How do I view my NFTs after they’ve been withdrawn?

 To view NFTs withdrawn you can enter your wallet address into any NFT visualization tool, such as OpenSea, to see what you possess.

 How can I verify my NFTs have successfully been withdrawn?

 Your RECUR Activity will be updated with the completion event and will include a link to the website block explorer to view your transaction on the chain.